thangtran76/eks/README.md

     *kubectl apply -f ./nginx-svc.yaml*

-- Verify that the deployment was successful.
+- Verify that the service nginx-svc was created successful.

     *kubectl get service*

+- Copy the <EXTERNAL-IP> of the LoadBalancer, then we'll use it for testing

-### 11. Create a service
+### 11. Test the service
-- Deploy the nginx deployment.

-    *kubectl apply -f ./nginx-svc.yaml*
+- Get the index page from the Load Balancer

+    *curl EXTERNAL-IP*

-- Verify that the deployment was successful.
+- Verify that the output should be the HTML for a default Nginx web page.

     *kubectl get service*

+- Verify using a browser, navigate to the same IP, where we should then see the same Nginx web page

 ### 12. Scale the Nginx Deployment
 - View the ReplicaSets before scale